nrfconnect/sdk-nrf/samples/bluetooth/mesh/sensor_client/README.rst

 This sample is split into the following source files:

 * A :file:`main.c` file to handle initialization.
-* One additional file for handling Bluetooth mesh models, :file:`model_handler.c`.
+* One additional file for handling Bluetooth Mesh models, :file:`model_handler.c`.

 FEM support
 ===========